Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Modified version of SSE method for the model with magnetic field

 Based on these solutions, we can construct the directed-loop update.
-If we only use these solutions shown above, where the magnetic field is combined to the $Q$ operators, we can get the "Q-SSE" method.
-However if we not only use the above solutions but also use the solutions that magnetic field are combined to $J$ operators, we can get the "JQ-SSE".
+If we only use these solutions shown above, where the magnetic field is combined to the $Q$ operators, we can get the ``Q-SSE" method.
+However if we not only use the above solutions but also use the solutions that the magnetic field are combined to the $J$ operators, we can get the ``JQ-SSE".
 In this case, we need divide the magnetic field into two parts.
-One is put into $J$ operators and the second is put into $Q$ operators.
-In the next section, we will present the simulations results for "Q-SSE" method and "JQ-SSE" method.
+One is put into the $J$ operators and the second is put into the $Q$ operators.
+In the next section, we will present the simulations results of the ``Q-SSE" method and the ``JQ-SSE" method.